top of page

 PROPERTIES:

-Anti-inflammatory, antithrombotic, anticancer, antimicrobial, immunomodulator, analgesia, antiviral
+Anti-inflammatory, antithrombotic, anticancer, antimicrobial, immunomodulator, analgesic, antiviral

 Considered Uses